Run for you

 3. Create draft tasks with owners, due dates, and source context.

-4. Draft the follow-up email or internal update in the right tone.
+4. Draft the follow-up email or internal update in the right tone, and send the ones you have made routine.

 Inputs to collect